Agathis

-Agathis, commonly known as kauri or dammara, is a genus of 22 species of evergreen tree.
-The genus is part of the ancient conifer family Araucariaceae, a group once widespread during the Jurassic and Cretaceous periods, but now largely restricted to the Southern Hemisphere except for a number of extant Malesian Agathis.
+Agathis, commonly known as kauri or dammara, is a genus of evergreen coniferous trees, native to Australasia and Southeast Asia.
+It is one of three extant genera in the family Araucariaceae, alongside Wollemia and Araucaria (being more closely related to the former).
+Its leaves are much broader than most conifers.
+Kauri gum was historically commercially harvested from living New Zealand kauri and from swamp ground.

 Description

 Mature kauri trees have characteristically large trunks, with little or no branching below the crown.
 In contrast, young trees are normally conical in shape, forming a more rounded or irregularly shaped crown as they achieve maturity.

 The bark is smooth and light grey to grey-brown, usually peeling into irregular flakes that become thicker on more mature trees.
 The branch structure is often horizontal or, when larger, ascending.
-The lowest branches often leave circular branch scars when they detach from the lower trunk.
+The lowest branches often leave annular branch scars when they detach from the lower trunk.

 The juvenile leaves in all species are larger than the adult, more or less acute, varying among the species from ovate to lanceolate.
 Adult leaves are opposite, elliptical to linear, very leathery and quite thick.
 Young leaves are often a coppery-red, contrasting markedly with the usually green or glaucous-green foliage of the previous season.

 The male pollen cones appear usually only on larger trees after seed cones have appeared.
 The female seed cones usually develop on short lateral branchlets, maturing after two years.
 They are normally oval or globe shaped.

 Seeds of some species are attacked by the caterpillars of Agathiphaga, some of the most primitive of all living moths.